joshsj/joshsj.github.io/source/_posts/making-my-own-ssg.md

 ---

-I recently rewatched The Social Network and I enjoyed the stream of conciousness-style of blogging.
+I recently rewatched The Social Network and I enjoyed the stream of conciousness-style of blogging; plus, keeping a work log sounds like a good thing.
 I'm gonna try it and see how it turns out 🤞

 <!-- TODO add spoilers component -->
 <!-- There won't any crude comparison websites for this project through. -->